MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

       Get-WmiObject -Class Win32_ComputerSystem | Select-Object -ExpandProperty PartOfDomain
       ```

-7. To verify the domain existence and current machine already joined the domain, run the following command:
+7. To verify the domain existence and if the current machine is already joined- to the domain, run the following command:

       ```powershell
       $domainJoinCredentials = New-Object pscredential -ArgumentList ("<username>", (ConvertTo-SecureString "password" -AsPlainText -Force))